Jen Kiggans: Political positions

-George Santos

-On December 1, 2023, Kiggans voted to expel Representative George Santos, and was the only Republican from Virginia to vote in favor the resolution.

 Budget and taxes

 In May 2025, Kiggans voted for the One Big Beautiful Bill Act.

-Kiggans is the lead sponsor of a bipartisan effort to pass legislation that would extend health care subsidies, which are set to expire on December 31, 2025, for one year.
-Politico wrote that "Kiggans has a track record of breaking with her party on some big issues but not tanking legislation to gain leverage."

-Space industry

 Kiggans advocated to maintain appropriated funds for NASA's Wallops Flight Facility and Langley Research Center in the 2026 federal budget.
 She argues that these locations are "prized possession for the Commonwealth" and that "the work that's going on there from the defense side, but also on the private industry side, [...] with places like Rocket Lab and Firefly, and Northrop Grumman is there."